-According to common law a boy or a girl was considered a child from the time he or she was born until the age of around twelve.
+According to the common law, a boy or a girl was considered a child from the time he or she was born until the age of around twelve.
 At this age the child was considered capable enough to differentiate between right and wrong, thus rendering them responsible for their acts.

-The Initial months of life for medieval children were tough and only around fifty percent of children would survive during the first year due to a high child mortality rate.
+The initial months of life for medieval children were tough and only around fifty percent of children would survive during the first year due to a high child mortality rate.

-The daily lives of peasant and noble children were very different; peasant children were very poor and were mostly uneducated.
+The daily lives of peasant and noble children were very different, peasant children were very poor and were mostly uneducated.
 They had to work hard and support their parents from a very early age.

 Young peasant children were assigned duties such as scaring birds from the fields, collecting eggs from the chickens, and collecting fruit, whilst older peasant boys were taught how to harvest a crop.

 Noble medieval children lived in the castles with their parents and by the age of seven boys were sent to other castles to train to become knights, whereas girls were sent to learn how to manage everyday activities at home.